-The Audit Committee has reviewed and discussed with the Company's management the audited financial statements of the Company for the fiscal year ended April 2, 2023.
+The Audit Committee has reviewed and discussed with the Company's management the audited financial statements of the Company for the fiscal year ended March 31, 2024.
 The Audit Committee has discussed with KPMG, the Company's independent registered public accounting firm, the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the SEC.
-In addition, KPMG has provided the Audit Committee with the written disclosures and the letter required by the applicable requirements of the Public Company Accounting Oversight Board and the SEC.
-In addition, KPMG has provided the Audit Committee with the written disclosures and the letter required by the applicable requirements of the Public Company Accounting Oversight Board regarding KPMG's communications with the Audit Committee concerning independence, and the Audit Committee has discussed with KPMG the firm's independence from management and the Company.
+In addition, KPMG has provided the Audit Committee with the written disclosures required by the applicable requirements of the Public Company Accounting Oversight Board regarding KPMG's communications with the Audit Committee concerning independence, and the Audit Committee has discussed with KPMG the firm's independence from management and the Company.

-Based on the aforementioned review and discussions with management and KPMG, the Audit Committee recommended to the Board that the Company's audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended April 2, 2023.
+Based on the aforementioned review and discussions with management and KPMG, the Audit Committee recommended to the Board that the Company's audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended March 31, 2024.